 Ossory is a diocese of just over 85,000 people in the south-east of Ireland.
-It has forty-two parishes in the counties of Kilkenny, Laois and Offaly and covers an area of 1,972 square kilometers.
+It has forty-two parishes, gathered in thirteen pastoral areas, in the counties of Kilkenny, Laois and Offaly and covers an area of 1,972 square kilometers.

 It is a diocese with a long history.
 Our Patron Saint, and first Bishop, was St Kieran of Saighir who lived in the fifth century.

 Through this website we hope to share, not only, important information on the many people, parishes, schools and committees that are the life of our diocese, but also some of the many and varied activities that happen throughout our diocese on a continual basis.

 The coming of Christianity to Ossory is associated with St Kieran of Saighir (Patron of our Diocese), the “first-born of the saints of Ireland” (Promogenitus Sanctorum Hiberniae).
 His foundation at Saighir Kieran flourished for many centuries.
 Not far distant in Aghaboe, St Canice (Patron of Kilkenny City) founded a monastery in the 6th century which grew in importance, giving Feargal to the church of Salzburg and eventually becoming for a time the site of the Bishop’s See.